MBBS, FRANZCOG, FRCOG, MHKCOG

 He was previously a Board Member of the Australian Gynaecological Endoscopy Society and a member of the Scientific Committee of the International Society for Gynaecological Endoscopy.
 He served as an advisor to the World Health Organisation on research and training in gynaecological endoscopic surgery and has performed over 5000 advanced laparoscopic procedures including excision of endometriosis, hysterectomy, colposuspension, pelvic floor reconstruction and lymph node dissection.

 A/Prof. Cooper believes in empowering patients with informed choices and therefore, encourages his patients to ask any questions they may have.

 Other languages spoken: French (Basic).

-City Fertility’s network of services and fertility solutions cater to all lifestyles and needs including Rainbow Fertility (LGBTI+ service), Chill Egg Freeze (Egg freezing service), Addam Donor Bank (Australia’s leading donor sperm bank), Sperm Donors Australia and Egg Donors Australia (Donor recruitment programs).
+City Fertility’s network of services and fertility solutions cater to all lifestyles and needs, including Rainbow Fertility (LGBTI+ service), Chill Egg Freeze (Egg freezing service), Insem Fertility Solutions (Dedicated IUI clinic), Addam Donor Bank (Australia’s leading donor sperm bank), Eeve Donor Bank (Australia’s leading donor egg bank), Sperm Donors Australia and Egg Donors Australia (Donor recruitment programs).